 Polo Ralph Lauren Corporation (NYSE—RL), originally Ralph Lifshitz, was founded by Ralph Lauren in 1967.
 The

 The network of Ralph Lauren's retail stores focuses on showcasing the "World of Ralph Lauren".
 Advertisements that are intended to portray a lifestyle rather than a specific product.
-The company employs about 26,000 people and operates over 13,000 distribution centers worldwide.
-With a pre-established network of retailing and department stores, it is very easy and convenient for the Ralph Lauren Corporation to bring in new line of products.
+While previously the company allocated higher amounts of advertising and marketing expenses, in 2022, their budget saw a drop below 200 million euros.

 This text provides general information.
 Statista assumes no